jefferyto/Google-Cache-Continue-Redux/README.md

 - Added a function to sync options between HTTP and HTTPS cache pages in Chrome Must be manually trigger since it requires an iframe page load
 - Cache link text change takes effect immediately, instead of after page reload
+- Added default styles to our elements so that they're more resistant to in-page styles
 - Added an About panel
 - Added a "Check for updates" function, inside the About panel (fails silently in Chrome due to browser restrictions)
 - Auto-check for updates every 4 weeks